 Currently a member of Sport Accord and the Alliance of Independent Recognised Members of Sport, FIAS is recognised by the World Anti-Doping Agency, International University Sports Federation, Peace and Sport, and the International Association for Sport for All.

-It is also on a mission to be recognised by the International Olympic Committee by aligning its event organisation and day-to-day management with the Olympic Movement and by following the Olympic Agenda 2020.
+FIAS is now recognised by the International Olympic Committee after aligning its event organisation and day-to-day management so they are compatible with the Olympic Movement and in line with Olympic Agenda 2020.

-Vasily Shestakov is the President of the International Sambo Federation (FIAS) since 2009.
+Vasily Shestakov has been the President of the International Sambo Federation (FIAS) since 2009.
 Russian leader Vladimir Putin is among those who back the sport and is an Honorary President of FIAS.
-He has previously called for “every effort” to be made to have SAMBO recognised by the International Olympic Committee.

 Fernando Kompte - The FIAS founder, elected in 1992